-the effort of the present administration to cub corruption.
-This rating goes to confirm Achebe's assertion where he stated that: 'Nigerians are corrupt because the system under which they live makes corruption easy and profitable; they will cease to be corrupt when corruption is made difficult'.
+This statement is still resonate to date as the corruption perception index for the year 2017 shows Nigeria is ranked 148 out of 180 countries surveyed.
+It drops points from 136 in 2016.
+Despite the effort of the present administration to cub corruption.
+This rating goes to confirm Achebe's assertion where he stated that: 'Nigerians are corrupt because the system under which they live